pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

-# Building and Running Locally (Optional)
+# Building and Running Locally

-This exercise is optional.
-However, it will provide a deeper understanding of containerized applications.
+This exercise is intended to provide a deeper understanding of containerized applications.
-In order to build and run locally, you need to have Docker installed on your machine.

 The code for the four services that our Petshop consists of is located at:
 `petstore/petstoreapp`, `petstore/petstorepetservice`, `petstore/petstoreproductservice`, `petstore/petstoreorderservcie`.